What to Expect When Buying a Dental Practice

 Once you identify the practice you’re interested in, you will sign a non-disclosure agreement.
 Then the seller’s broker will typically provide you, the prospective buyer, with tax returns and other financial and practice reports.

 There are a few things to consider when buying a dental practice.
 Keep in mind, the trend in collections over the past three years, the percentage of overhead in the practice, abnormally high expenses (e.g. rent or staff salaries), procedure mix, new patient count, and total active patients.
-Hiring an accountant to review the financials can help in assessing the cash flow of the dental office.
+Hiring an accountant to review the financials can help assess the dental practice’s cash flow.

-When an opportunity is identified as being a good fit, the next step is to visit the office and meet the dentist who is selling their dental practice.
+When you find a dental practice that is a good fit, the next step is to visit the office and meet the dentist who is selling their dental practice.
 It may be helpful to share your CV or cover letter with the seller as an introduction to your visit.
 These visits typically occur after hours or on the weekend.
 The primary purpose of the visit is to become familiar with the seller and the practice.

-Identify an advisor that can assist you in preparing an offer, typically in the form of a Letter of Intent (LOI).
+Identify an advisor that can assist you in preparing an offer letter, typically in the form of a Letter of Intent (LOI).
 The LOI should address the sales price, earnest money, and closing date.
-The LOI can also address the seller’s involvement with the transition of the practice after the sale.
+The LOI can also address the seller’s involvement with the dental practice transition after the sale.